Privacy Policy

 1. Who we are

-This Privacy Policy explains how Hunit Ltd ("Hunit", "we", "us", "our") collects, uses, stores, and shares your personal data when you use the Hunit platform and its associated services.
+This Privacy Policy explains how the Hunit group ("Hunit", "we", "us", "our") collects, uses, stores, and shares your personal data when you use the Hunit platform and its associated services.

 For any questions about this policy, contact us at datacompliance@hunit.com.